-Tree box areas must be at least 8 feet wide to accommodate irrigation systems and to provide adequate room for healthy tree root systems.
-Turf shall be provided where the average width of the tree lawn is 8 feet or more.
-Tree lawns should be planted with sod or low ground covers (below 6 inches in mature height) in residential areas and in commercial areas where pedestrian traffic does not warrant hardscape.
+Tree box areas must be at least 8 9 feet wide to accommodate irrigation systems and to provide adequate room for healthy tree root systems.
+Continuous planting strips must be at least 4 feet wide to accommodate healthy tree root systems.
+When tree lawns are planted, they should be planted with sod or low ground covers (below 6 inches in mature height) in residential areas and in commercial areas where pedestrian traffic does not warrant hardscape.
 Very narrow tree lawns or those in high traffic areas may be paved with a permeable pattern of brick, flagstone or concrete pavers, and/or colored or scored concrete.
-All tree lawn areas designated by the District as high commercial areas shall be hardscaped (DEM-47.4.5).
+All tree lawn areas designated by the District as high commercial areas shall be hardscaped (DEM- 37.3.2.1 and 37.3.2.2).